 You didn’t have to go very far, or have too far out a view on the world, in order to be exposed to Yoga in the hustle and bustle of modern day.
-Yoga was viewed as a means to better health, and most importantly, a better and more elegant body.
-The pursuit of the peace and tranquility of the calmed mind was somewhat of an afterthought in modern day Yoga, but this pursuit of the understanding of the nature of mind, and its relationship and utility in the comprehension and experience of the divine, was in fact the legacy and core purpose of all systems of modern day Yoga, despite their focus on the body.
+In modern times, what we like to call the “Digital Era”, Yoga is viewed primarily as a means to better health, and perhaps most importantly, as a means to a better and more elegant body.
+The pursuit of the peace and tranquility of the calmed mind is somewhat of an afterthought in modern day Yoga, but historically it was in fact this pursuit of the understanding of the nature of mind, and its relationship to the divine, that is the core purpose, and true legacy, of all systems of modern day Yoga.

 Neither being (sat) nor non-being was as yet.
 What was concealed?
 And where?
 And in whose protection?
 Who really knows?
 Who can declare it?
 Whence was it born, and whence came this creation?
 The devas were born later than this world’s creation, so who knows from where it came into existence?
 None can know from where creation has arisen, and whether he has or has not produced it.
 He who surveys it in the highest heavens, he alone knows-or perhaps does not know.